carbon-language/carbon-lang/docs/design/generics/details.md

 -   In a declaration of a function, type, interface, or impl.
 -   Within the body of an interface definition.
--   Naming a new type-type that represents the constraint (typically an `alias` or `structural interface` definition).
+-   Naming a new type-of-type that represents the constraint (typically an `alias` or `structural interface` definition).

-To handle this last use case, we expand the kinds of requirements that type-types can have from just interface requirements to also include the various kinds of constraints discussed later in this section.
+To handle this last use case, we expand the kinds of requirements that type-of-types can have from just interface requirements to also include the various kinds of constraints discussed later in this section.

 ### Two approaches for expressing constraints